-In some countries in the region, most notably Iran, Saudi Arabia, and Egypt, those accused of apostasy are subject to severe governmental repression and societal violence.
+In some countries in the region, most notably Iran, Saudi Arabia, Pakistan, and Egypt, those accused of apostasy can be legally subject to severe governmental repression and societal violence.
 Under these governments' interpretations of sharia, apostates may be denied their civil rights if any member of society files an apostasy complaint against the convert.
-In cases decided by a sharia court, judges have annulled the convert's marriage, transferred child custody, conveyed property rights to Muslim family members, deprived them of civil rights, and declared them wards of the state without any religious identity.
+In cases decided by a sharia court in Iran, judges have annulled the convert's marriage, transferred child custody, conveyed property rights to Muslim family members, deprived them of civil rights, and declared them wards of the state without any religious identity.

-Sectarian violence in Iraq has resulted in what UNHCR considers the largest dislocation in the Middle East since the Palestinian exodus following the creation of the State of Israel.
-The greatest impact has been on Iraq's small religious minority communities.
-These minorities, including Christians, Yezidis, Sabean-Mandaeans, and others, have experienced wide-scale displacement - some by as much as 90 percent of their population over the past seven years.
+One of the greatest impacts of violence in Iraq has been on Iraq's small religious minority communities.
+These minorities, including Christians, Yezidis, Sabean-Mandaeans, and others, have experienced wide-scale displacement - in some cases affecting as much as 90 percent of their population over the past eight years.
 Some 20 percent of registered Iraqi refugees are members of religious minorities, a figure significantly larger than their percentage of the overall Iraqi population.
-As a result, some of these religious communities, along with their ancient languages and customs, are on the verge of disappearing forever.
+As a result, some of these religious communities, along with their ancient languages and customs, are on the verge of disappearing.